pankajpatel/react-intl-editor/README.md

 *Note: requires a node version >= 4 and an npm version >= 2.*

-### Run release executables
+### Build executables

-Build binaries for your platform by running
+Package for your platform by running

 ```bash
 $ npm run package-self
 ```

-Build for all platforms (Mac, Linux, Windows)
+Package for all platforms (Mac, Linux, Windows)

 ```bash
 $ npm run package-all